 - Couriers and parcel delivery drivers (often called courier insurance).

 - Funeral and wedding car drivers

-If you have two jobs that both require the use of your vehicle, for example, if you’re a taxi driver who also delivers food, or a chauffeur who drives wedding cars on the weekend, you’ll need to inform your insurance provider.
-Most courier insurance policies will only cover you for one role, so you’ll need to speak with them to get cover for both.
+If you have two jobs that require using your vehicle, for example, if you’re a taxi driver who also delivers food, or a chauffeur who drives wedding cars on the weekend, you’ll need to inform your insurance provider.
+Most hire & reward insurance policies will only cover you for one role, so you’ll need to speak with them to get cover for both.

 How much is hire and reward insurance?

-The price of your policy will vary depending on your age, your driving experience, where you live and where you park.
+The price of your insurance premium will vary depending on your age, your driving experience, where you live and where you park.
 It’ll also be based on your annual mileage, your vehicle type and even the goods you carry.

 Can you buy temporary or pay as you go hire and reward insurance?

 Yes, you can.
 Some insurers offer flexible policies for casual workers.
-These allow you to log on and off, giving you cover as and when you need it.
-You do need to be organised, though, and remember to start your cover each time you work.
+These allow you to log on and off, giving you cover when you need it.
+You need to be organised and remember to start your cover each time you work.